Peaches and Meringue

 - 2 large ripe peaches, halved and pitted

-- 3 Tbsp. plus 1 teaspoon sugar, divided
+- 2 Tablespoons plus 1 teaspoon sugar*, divided

 - 1 large egg white, at room temperature**

-Preheat broiler.
-Put peaches, cut side up, on a baking sheet and sprinkle with 1/4 teaspoon sugar on each half.
-Broil 4 to 5 inches from heat until tops begin to brown, 2 to 4 minutes.
+Places peaches, cut side up, on a baking sheet and sprinkle evenly with 1/4 teaspoon sugar on each half.
+Broil 4 to 5 inches from heat until tops begin to brown, about 3 to 5 minutes.

-Beat egg white with a pinch of salt to a mixing bowl and beat with electric mixer (or a hand blender also works well) on medium-high speed until foamy.
-Gradually add remaining 3 tablespoons sugar, beating until white holds stiff, glossy peaks.
-Fold in graham crackers.
+Meanwhile, add egg white with a pinch of salt to a mixing bowl and beat with electric mixer (or a hand blender also works well) on medium-high speed until foamy.
+Gradually add remaining 3 tablespoons sugar, beating briefly until the meringue holds stiff, glossy peaks.

-Place a dollop of meringue on each peach half and broil 10-15 seconds.
+Place a dollop of meringue on each peach half and return to the broiler for 10-15 seconds.
 Turn off broiler and leave peaches in oven just until tips of meringue are browned, 20-30 seconds.
 (Watch very carefully so that the meringue does not burn.)